 Deep Learning Dataset Establishment

-Taking FIG. 4a as an example, the Labelme label was used to generate FIG. E. As the marked red boundary was too thick, the small crystal was almost covered.
+Taking FIG. 4a as an example, the Labelme label was used to generate FIG. 4e.
+As the marked red boundary was too thick, the small crystal was almost covered.
 Firstly, the area of 8*8 is used for smoothing and denoising, and then the binarization is carried out.
 Morphology is used to extract the skeleton, also known as binary image refinement.
 This algorithm can refine a connected region into the width of a pixel, which is used for feature extraction and target topology representation, such as f. however, as the boundary has only one pixel, the loss rate to 0.002 is very low, the accuracy to 98%, but the effect is very poor.
 This is because the proportion of the boundary is very small in the background, so it is used.
 Therefore, the method of corrosion in morphology is used to thicken the boundary.
 Finally, the label of figure a is like g.